jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 3. Click sign up
 ![Google Analytics sign up](../../img/ga1_signUp.png)

-4. Fill the formular like you want.
+4. Fill the form like you want.
 Stay with "Website" and choose a random string for the URL.
 The plugin will do the tracking on its own.
 Finish by clicking "get tracking id".
 ![Google Analytics set up account](../../img/ga2_newAccount.png)

 5. After confirming the terms of service you will arrive at the admin section of your Google Analytics Tracking Website.
 Copy the trackingId which you will need it to connect your voice app.